Ohio Residential Lease Agreement Form

 The US government banned the use of lead-based paint in 1978.
 If the subject property apartment or property was built before 1978, the landlord must inform the tenant about it.
 The tenant must also be provided with a pamphlet about the health hazards of lead (42 U.S. Code § 4852d).

-In Ohio, there are no rent grace periods.
+Rental agreements in Ohio have no rent grace period.
 This means the landlord can begin charging a late fee the day after rent is due.

-However, late fees have to be reasonable.
-While there is no set maximum as to the amount that can be charged, courts are not bound to enforce disproportionate late fees.
+1. Late fees have to be reasonable: While there is no set maximum as to the amount that can be charged, courts are not bound to enforce disproportionate late fees.

 No law in Ohio pertains applies a limit to security deposits.
 However, most landlords indicate the amount on the rental lease agreement.

-The security deposit is for the landlord’s peace of mind if the tenant reneges on rent payment or if there is egregious damage to the property at the end of the lease period.
+The security deposit is for the landlord’s peace of mind if the tenant does not pay the rent or if there is serious damage to the property at the end of the lease period.

 There is also no mandate as to the amount a landlord can collect for a security deposit.
 The average nationwide rate is about a month’s worth of rent.
 When the lease agreement ends and the tenant moves out of the property, the landlord has 30 days to return the security deposit.